 Happy Football Friday y’all!
 This week’s post has been a few weeks in the making but I’m so excited to share it now that it’s finished!
 My hubby and I have been hard at work making this DIY Corn Hole game set!

-With the summer coming to a close we really wanted to have something to keep the family outside on the weekends once we close the pool and both my husband and myself and our boys have been getting a ton of use out of them!
+With the summer coming to a close we really wanted to have something to keep the family outside on the weekends once we close the pool.
+We decided to make these DIY Cornhold Boards and both my husband and myself and our boys have been getting a ton of use out of them!

 2– 2 x 4-foot sheet of ¾-inch plywood